In this post I’m going to show you EXACTLY how to make a squeeze page.

 Social proof is one of the BEST ways to get more conversions on your Squeeze Page.

-In 2019 people are SUPER reluctant to hand over their email address.
+These days, people are SUPER reluctant to hand over their email address.

 (Even if you’re offering an awesome checklist, case study or ebook)

 Enter: social proof.